CS 525 KNOWLEDGE DISCOVERY AND DATA MINING

 Students are also encouraged to attend the

 in Databases and Data Mining Research Group (KDDRG) Seminar Fridays at

 Office Hours: Mo 1:00-2:00 pm, Tu 4:30-5:00 pm, Th 4:30-5:00 pm, or by appointment.

 Other speakers may occasionally be invited to lecture to the class.

-Several research papers and book chapters will be handed out during the
+Several research papers will be handed out during the semester.

 Your final grade will reflect your own work and achievements during

 the course.
 Any type of cheating will be penalized with an F grade for